geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 [^109]: The arms of Grovesnor are a wheat-sheaf: those of Perceval, three white crosses on a field Gules; motto, “*Sub cruce candida*.”

 [^110]: From Hamo is derived the family name of Amherst.

+[^111]: This incident of a Templar renegade is on record.